We are currently closed for submissions.

 Legal and Technical Stuff:

 - We are a small literary magazine, supported by the Osterhout Free Library.
-As such we can pay only in two author copies which can be sent only within the continental United States.
-Once the full issue goes up online, a downloadable PDF will be available there.
+As such we can pay only in two author copies which can be sent only within the continental United States, along with an early downloadable PDF version which will also be available online once the full issue goes up.

 - Submission grants First North American Serial Rights, which simply means you are giving us the right to be the first to put your work in print.